 The Speed models are dedicated touring bindings for skiers less concerned about the latest tech and more concerned about simple reliability.
 Think fewer moving parts and ease of use.
 Although we did not use brakes for our testing, brakes are available for both the Speedfit and Speed.

-With a month of touring on the new Speedfit, I have settled into its nuances and have a few observations worth sharing but no significant complaints.
+(Updated March 2018) With several months of touring on the new Speedfit under my belt, I have settled into its nuances and have a few observations worth sharing but no significant complaints.
 First, the boot is not quite flat in tour mode – meaning the heel sits a little high.
-It is not too significant when compared with the Radical, but for those who prefer a flat position, you can make achieve this by setting the heel closer to 90-degrees rotation versus the intended 180 (see images).
+It is not too significant when compared with the Radical, but for those who prefer a flat position, you can achieve this by setting the heel closer to 90-degrees rotation versus the intended 180 (see images).
 The flat position is not the intended use (it doesn’t not lock into this angle like it does at 180-degrees) but it’s been working well.

-I have also experienced the toe lock lever occasionally getting knocked down to ski mode when ripping skins.
-For those who like to rip skins without removing skis, it’s possible to make the boot toe hit the binding toe lever when pulling the move to kick your tail in the air.
-If you remove your skis when pulling skins and are thinking, “What the heck is he talking about?” you can just ignore my statement.
+I have also experienced the toe lock lever occasionally getting knocked down to ski mode when ripping skins, which can result in the ski flying off your boot mid skin rip.
+For those who like to rip skins without removing skis, be cautious of hitting the toe lever as you kick your tail in the air.
+If you prefer to remove your skis when pulling skins and are thinking, “What the heck is he talking about?” you can just ignore me and carry on.

 All in all, the Speedfit is proving to be the simple, bomber and functional choice from the growing list of Dynafit binding options.
 It’s sure to please those seeking a lighter, simpler tech binding.